 - 4. Pupils must comply with the School's Substance Misuse Policy; any involvement with illegal drugs is forbidden.
-Smoking, or the possession of cigarettes and/or e-cigarettes, is forbidden on the school premises and whilst travelling to and from school.
+Smoking, or the possession of cigarettes and/or ecigarettes, is forbidden on the school premises and whilst travelling to and from school.
 No pupil is to enter a public house/licenced premises wearing school uniform.
 Drugs prescribed by a medical practitioner and required during school hours must be placed with the School Administrator. - 5.
-Mobile telephones.
-The school has a strict "no mobile phones" policy for Year 7 11 pupils.
+Mobile telephones The school has a strict "no mobile phones" policy for Year 7 11 pupils.
 Mobile phones must be switched off and handed in during morning registration to the form tutor, all mobile phones are locked away in a secure area for the day.
 Pupils can retrieve their mobile phones at the end of the school day.
 In an emergency, pupils wishing to contact parents or carers may do so through the School Administrator, this also applies to those parents and carers wishing to make contact with their child.
 Please note that the School Administrator will only take emergency messages.
 Pupils are regularly reminded to be careful when using a mobile phone in public; they can be a temptation to muggers and thieves. - 6.
 Acceptable Use Policy The use of the School's IT resources and services is a facility granted, at the school's discretion, to pupils.
 The Acceptable Use Policy is designed to ensure appropriate use of devices and the School's networks and services as well as ensuring pupils can benefit from using the School systems whilst remaining safe online.
 Use of the School network or services constitutes agreement to comply with this policy. - 7.
-Boundaries in school.
-Pupils are not allowed to leave the school premises at any time, (unless at lunch break for year 10 and 11) without an exeat.
+Boundaries in school Pupils are not allowed to leave the school premises at any time, (unless at lunch break for year 10 and 11) without an exeat.
 The second and third floor of the building are out of bounds except for those classrooms accessible via the spiral staircase.
 Pupils may not wander around the school during lesson times.
 Pupils attending peripatetic music lessons must not dawdle in corridors and should move quickly between lessons.
-We share common spaces with the School of Acting/Musical Theatre and all parties are expected to be mindful of this when in these communal areas. - 8.
-Record Book/Planner.
-Pupils are supplied with a Record Book at the beginning of the academic year.
-This book is used as the primary form of communication between the school and home.
-Pupils are expected to take it to all lessons.
-As a school we expect parents to monitor their child's merits and demerits, completion of homework and forthcoming assessments and deadlines.
-All merits, demerits, detentions and attendance can also be found on the parent portal.
-Parents are expected to sign the Record Book on a weekly basis.
-Failure to have a planner during the day will result in a demerit. - 9.
-Food arrangements.
-Food and drink may be consumed only in the canteen and only during school breaks.
-We advise that parents pack a light snack on days where their son/daughter is staying until 5.30, please note that we are a nut-free school.
-Parents are required to disclose any food allergies/intolerances that their child may have when they join the school, this information will be shared with relevant staff.
-Pupils are not allowed to possess chewing gum in school.
-We provide a well-balanced nutritious meal at lunchtime and pupils are expected to ensure that they eat responsibly.
+We share common spaces with the Schools of Acting and Musical Theatre and all parties are expected to be mindful of this when in these communal areas. - 8.
+Planner Pupils in Year 7 are supplied with a planner at the beginning of the academic year.
+This book is used as the primary form of communication between the school and home and pupils are expected to take it to all lessons.
+Parents of Year 7 pupils are expected to sign the planner on a weekly basis.
+Failure to have a planner during the day will result in a demerit.